breeezzz/local-bitcoins-api/README.md

 - all functions have been tested on live accounts

 _OKPay Listener_
-- tested locally, however requires hosting on a remote server to test properly with OKPay's IPN simulator.
+- PHP file is tested and working perfectly
+- Python file is working up to a point, but is unable to successfully acquire an OAuth2 token for Local Bitcoins

 _Local Markets Depth_
 - tested but will have additional features added